 Absences must be restricted to essential needs.
 The following situations will usually be excused:

 - 1. Personal illness or injury - 2.
 Doctor or dentist appointment (Note Requested) - 3.
 Serious illness or death of a family member - 4.
 Family emergency - 5.
-Religious observance of the student's own faith the student's parents.
-After eight (8) unexcused absences in any semester, a letter will be mailed to the student's parents and a Hotline call to the Division of Family Services will be made.
+Religious observance of the student's own faith

-(UNEXCUSED)
+ABSENCE - (UNEXCUSED)